redkubes/quickstart/azure/README.md

 # Sets up the AKS cluster
 terraform apply
 ```
 ### Install Otomi

+When the cluster is available:

 - Navigate to the `otomi-install` directory
-- Rename the `terraform.tfvars.example` to `terraform.tfvars` and fill in the fields
+- Fill in the  `terraform.tfvars` if not using defaults
-- Open a terminal and run the following,
+- Open a terminal and run the following:

 ```bash
 # Initializes the directory